anadetsch/gender-ratio-birth/README.md

 ## Questions & Hypotheses

-- Why some countries have a higher male biased ratio?
+- Why do some countries have a higher male biased ratio?
-- Is there any economical influence or is it a cultural preference for a male child?
+- Is there any economic influence or is it a cultural preference for a male child?
 - What are the consequences?